arthurqwang/arthurqwang.github.io/README.md

   </tr>
 </table>

-☆ All content listed on GitHub is created by Arthur in my spare time and has no relation to the company I work for.
+☆ All content listed on GitHub is created by Arthur in my spare time and has no relation to the companies I am working and ever worked for.
 The relevant content has been made public and declassified.
 If it involves corporate business, please contact the relevant institutions.

 ### Welcome to Web Site / WeChat Official Account of BSV
 <a href="http://www.holomind.com.cn">http://www.holomind.com.cn</a><br>